appsmithorg/appsmith-docs/website/docs/advanced-concepts/invite-users.md

 ### Troubleshooting

-If you encounter any issues, please contact the support team using the chat widget at the bottom right of this page.
+If you face issues, contact the support team using the chat widget at the bottom right of this page.